 The designations have changed over time, but the inversions are still there.

 We can also notice this “change of meaning” effect with Christianity.
 The inverted cross was originally used to signify St Peter’s Crucifixion.
-St Peter felt unworthy to be crucified in the same manner as Christ, so he requested the cross be put upside down.
+St Peter felt unworthy of being crucified in the same manner as Christ, so he requested his own personal cross be put upside down.
 However, in modern times, the inverted cross has been used as an anti-religion symbol or an anti-Christ symbol.

 Similarly, the Peace Symbol is used in modern tongue to virtue signal about peace.
 But it was actually a Proto-Germanic death rune.

-So one of the most famous pieces of symbolism in modern culture that was meant to signify ‘world peace’ was originally used to signify death.
+So one of the most famous symbols in modern culture that signifies ‘world peace’ utilizes an underlying symbol that was originally used to signify death.

 Sometimes, reality really is more hilarious than your imagination.